krogge-obando/globalfMRI_anx_proj/README.md

 This repo was designed with two folders:

 1. codes: to see the code used to derive any of the things we stated in our *Highlights* go here, for key information of what the code does go to the section  *codes info*
 2. data: due to our compliance with the Nathan Klein Institute Rockland we are unable to share the subjects state and trait anxiety scores which limits the data we can share.
-For this information please fill out their compliance documentation found ["here"](http://fcon_1000.projects.nitrc.org/indi/enhanced/sharing_phenotypic.html).
+To obtain the state and trait data please fill out their data usage agreement form found ["here"](http://fcon_1000.projects.nitrc.org/indi/enhanced/sharing_phenotypic.html).
 The data we provide is: our nifti files that show where state and trait relate to the strength of the expression of the global mean signal or fMRI arousal template, data to generate Figures 2 B & C as well as supplementary Figure 3.

 ## 🧭 Software used in this project